Large-scale network motif analysis using compression: Experiments

 Section~\ref{section:classification} showed that our method can, in principle, return characteristic motifs, even when used with the edgelist null-model.
 Since the codelength under the EL model can be computed very efficiently, this configuration should be extremely scalable.
 To test its limits, we run several experiments on large data sets ranging from a million to a billion links.

-In all experiments, we sample $10^6$ motifs in total (if multiple motif sizes are used, each size is equally likely to be sampled).
+In all experiments, we sample 1\hs000\hs000 motifs in total.
 We take the 100 most frequent motifs in this sample and compute their log-factors under the ER and EL models.
 We report the number of significant motifs found under the EL model.
-All experiments were executed on a single, dedicated machine, with 64 Gb of memory, and a single 2.60 Ghz Intel Xeon processor (E5-2650 v2).

 Table~\ref{table:various} shows the results.
 The largest data set that we can analyse stored in-memory with commodity hardware is the wiki-nl data set.
-For larger datasets, we store the graph on disk.
-The graph is stored in two lists, as it is in the in-memory version.
-The first, the \emph{forward list}, contains at index $i$ a sorted list of integers $j$ for all links $(n_i,n_j)$ that exist: i.e. a list of outgoing neighbors of $n_i$.
-The second, the \emph{backward list}, contains lists of incoming neighbors for each node.
-The data is stored on disk so that random access can be performed efficiently (using the MapDB database engine\footnotemark).

-For large graphs, converting a file from the common edgelist encoding (a file with a line for each link, encoded as a pair of integers) to this format can take considerable time, but this only needs to be done once, so we show the preloading and analysis times separately.
-Loading the graph is done by performing a disk-based sort of the edgelist-encoded file, on the first element of each pair, loading the forward list, sorting again by the second element, and loading the backward list.
-This minimizes random access as both lists can be filled sequentially in one pass.

-We only require one pass over the whole data, to compute the model parameters (eg. the degree sequence).
-For the sampling and the computation of the log factors only relatively small amounts of random access are required.
-Since a graph can, in principle, be compressed with only a very small number of occurrences of a given motif, this gives us a very scalable method to find motifs in large data.

-For disk-based experiments, we also limit the total number of rewritten links in the template graph to 500 000, to limit memory use.
-If the motif with a given list of instances results in more rewritten links, we do not consider it.
-Note that, since we search for a good pruning of the instance list, the motif will still be considered with a more heavily pruned instance list.
-A large number of rewritten links suggest that there are many instances with high ex-degree, so we likely do not lose much by this heuristic.
+For larger data sets, we store the graph on disk.
+Details are provided in the supplement.